paulmillr/lastfm-tools/README.md

 Usage is: `lastfmtools "query"`.
 Example queries:

 * `sync` will sync tags user and tracks to local files in order to not mess around Last.FM API limits in the future.
+Backup format is JSON.
 * `show best hip-hop artists` will print a list of 7 hip-hop artists i've listened to and which I tagged with tags `awesome` and `good`.
 * `show witch house artists I hadn't listened to` will print a